SEACrowd/seacrowd.github.io/_posts/2025-12-03-apprentice-retrospection.md

 - We ran our first SEACrowd Apprentice Program cohort focused on real research.
 - Along the way, we hit hard problems: uneven commitment, skill gaps inside teams, mentor bandwidth issues, and losing momentum over a long timeline.
 - We're changing the structure for **[Batch 2026](/apprenticeship)** with clearer selection, midterm and end-term milestones, external evaluations, and better-matched teams.
-- [Applications are open](/apprenticeship) until Dec 17, 2025 11:59PM UTC-12.
+- [Application is open](/apprenticeship) until Dec 17, 2025 11:59PM UTC-12.
 Go to our page for more details.

 ## About SEACrowd